2023 Solar Incentives Guide for Bedford, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Solar rebates can be provided by your local utility company, or by your state or county.
-These rebates are essentially cash back that is applied after you purchase solar panels and before tax credits are calculated.
+- Rebates: Solar rebates might be provided by your local utility company, or by your county or state.
+These rebates are essentially cash back that is applied after you purchase a solar system and before tax credits are calculated.

 Federal Solar Incentives

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The Clean Energy Credit re-raises the credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
-After 2032, the credit percentage will be reduced slightly each year until the program expires in 2035.
-The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
+The Clean Energy Credit has increased the current credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+After this, the credit percentage will decrease slightly each year until the end of the program in 2035.
+The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Bedford solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Bedford solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives